Foreign Rights

 This volume contains the analyses written from 1932 to 1948, which were mainly published in the »Deutscher Volkswirt« and the »Deutsche Führerbriefe«.
 They are supplemented by the texts with which Sohn-Rethel established contact with the English politician and journalist Wickham Steed after 1937.

-Rights sold to: Italian (Éditions la Tempête, for ›Industrie und Nationalsozialismus‹)
+Rights sold to: French (Éditions la Tempête, for ›Industrie und Nationalsozialismus‹)

 Exposés on materialist epistemology